 The Pelvic Model Program takes place on the VCOM Campus.
 You must be at least 18 years of age to participate.
 You will be required to attend an orientation prior to the beginning of the program that will allow you to learn more information about the program and what it will entail.

 Please read the Pre-Decision Information and Questions to Ask Yourself below.
-If you have any questions before completing the application, please contact Karla Meadows, the Director for Human Resources on the VCOM-Auburn Campus by phone at 334-442-4031 or by email at kmeadows [at] auburn.vcom.edu, or by phone at 334-442-4043.
+If you have any questions before completing the application, please contact Sharon Golden, Administrative Assistant for OB-GYN and Pediatrics by email at sgolden [at] auburn.vcom.edu, or by phone at 334-442-4043.

 Please use this information in order to decide if you want to be a Pelvic Teaching Associate.